 Can dogs ride Albanian buses, taxis, and trains?

 Mixed.
-Privately operated furgon minibuses between cities will sometimes accept a carrier dog if you ask in advance — expect the driver to charge a second seat.
-Taxis universally accept dogs — negotiate a small clean-up fee.
-The Albanian rail network is limited (Tirana–Durrës–Vlorë), and pets in carriers are technically allowed.
+Privately operated furgon minibuses between cities will sometimes accept a carrier dog if you ask in advance — expect a second-seat charge.
+Taxis universally accept dogs for a small clean-up fee.
+The rail network is limited (Tirana–Durrës–Vlorë) and allows pets in carriers.
+For most US travelers, a rental car is the practical solution.

 For most US travelers, the practical solution is a rental car.
-Europcar, Sixt, Rentzo, and City Rent all allow pets with written permission and a clean-up fee at return.
+When renting a car in Albania, Europcar, Sixt, Rentzo, and City Rent all allow pets with written permission and a clean-up fee at return.
 Specify the pet at booking — the desk agents will not always handle it on the spot.

 Furgon basics: